subquery/documentation/docs/quickstart/quickstart_blockchains/quickstart-polkadot.md

   </CodeGroupItem>
 </CodeGroup>

-You'll find the generated models in the `/src/types/models` directory.
-For more information about the `schema.graphql` file, check out our documentation under [Build/GraphQL Schema](../build/graphql.md)
+You will find the generated models in the `/src/types/models` directory.

+Check out our [Build/GraphQL](../build/graphql.md) Schema documentation to get more information on `schema.graphql` file.

+Now that you have made essential changes to the GraphQL Schema file, let’s move forward to the next configuration.

-### Updating the Project Manifest File
+## 1.2 Update Your Project Manifest File

-The Project Manifest (`project.yaml`) file can be seen as an entry point of your project and it defines most of the details on how SubQuery will index and transform the chain data.
+The Project Manifest (`project.yaml`) file works as an entry point to your project.
+It defines most of the details on how SubQuery will index and transform the chain data.

-The manifest file has already been set up correctly, but we need to change our handlers.
-As we are planning to index all Polkadot transfers, we need to update the `datasources` section as follows:
+Note that the manifest file has already been set up correctly but we need to change our handlers. *Since we are planning to index all Polkadot transfers, we need to update the `datasources` section as follows:*

 ```yaml
 dataSources: